 COM-HPC: New Standard Empowers Embedded Systems

-COM-HPC is very new to the market and rather complex when you go into details, which results in general lack of understanding of this standard, its advantages compared to COM Express (which is the most common computer-on-module form factor today), and potential new opportunities the introduction of COM-HPC brings us.
+COM-HPC is very new to the market and rather complex when you go into details, which results in general lack of understanding of this standard, its advantages compared to COM Express (which is the most common computer-on-module form factor today), and potential new opportunities the introduction of COM-HPC brings us for embedded product development and rapid prototyping.
 COM-HPC leverages on the large eco-system of COM Express module manufactures such as the Advantech module pictured above.
 Tauro Technologies implements these modules into customer specific carrier boards saving cost and enables clients to bring their products to market faster.

 COM-HPC is a new computing standard that applies to high performance (HPC) computers-on-module (COMs) in embedded computers and edge servers.
 Developed and approved by the PCI Industrial Computer Manufacturers Group (PICMG), which is a consortium of over 600 companies who collaboratively develop open specifications for high performance telecom and industrial computing applications, COM-HPC was introduced as a way to better address the need for high I/O and computer performance in embedded computers.